 And frankly, some nights I would pick sleep over Stabler.
 Eventually, I just gave up watching because I knew what was going to happen, and it didn’t matter if the crime was slightly altered, the formula remained the same.

 Don’t let that happen to your writing.

-I certainly don’t believe that I write like a sage – all-wise, learned, and sharp each time.
+I certainly don’t believe that I write like a sage – all-wise and sharp each time.
 However, my curiosity means that I do study how to write more effectively, distinctly, and purposefully.
 Will this curiosity and study translate into a “viral” post tomorrow?
-I have no way of knowing that, but I do know that it will get me closer to my goal of being a better writer.
+I have no way of knowing that, but I do know that it will get me closer to my goal of being a better writer, which goes beyond grammar, syntax, revising, and editing.

-Better writing is not just grammar, syntax, and editing.
-It’s taking the topic and giving readers an “Aha” moment in a how-to, a reason to reflect on their lives from your memoir piece, a brief moment of clarity that cultural differences do not negate human similarities, or your words may inspire another to become a better person or writer.
+It’s taking the topic and giving readers an “Aha” moment in a how-to, a reason to reflect on their lives in a memoir piece, a brief moment of clarity that cultural differences do not negate human similarities or words that inspire another to become a better person or writer.

 So, what are you curious about today?

 Can you translate that into an excellent post?
 Don’t have a blog?
-Then consider submitting the post to Two Drops of Ink, because I’m curious to learn more from others.
+Then consider submitting a post to Two Drops of Ink, because I’m curious to learn more from others.

 Two Drops of Ink: The Literary Home for Collaborative Writing